medic/medic-collect/README.md

 ## Overview

 These instructions should help you get setup using Eclipse to develop on Medic Collect, building JavaRosa from source.

-These notes were taken during an initial setup of Medic Collect using Eclipse, please update as needed.
+Please update these notes as needed.
 You will also find instructions on preparing builds for deployments.

 ## Instructions